 Is divorce always hard?
 Yes.
 It is always hard.
-Dividing assets, grieving the future you’ve planned, bearing the pain of your children navigating households is heartbreaking.
-However, in the majority of divorce cases, both people are focused on solutions to questions like “how do we divide things fairly, how to we make this the least traumatic for the children, how do we spend the least amount of money in order for us both to move on with our lives?”
+Dividing assets, grieving the future you’ve planned, bearing the pain of your children navigating households, is heartbreaking.
+However, in the majority of divorce cases, both people are focused on solutions to questions like “how do we divide things fairly, how do we make this the least traumatic for the children, how do we spend the least amount of money for us both to move on with our lives?”

 Their exclamations always make just enough sense to make another doubt his or her gut hunch that they’re being taken advantage of.
 It’s hard to think clearly when someone has you emotionally unnerved.

 Any relationship with an individual like this is challenging.
 When the image they have of themselves stands to get exposed, such as will happen in a divorce, abuse ramps up.
-When their are children involved, the perpetrator sets their sites on the child(ren) to exert control and to terrorize the healthy parent.
-This abuse can look like legal, financial, physical, emotional, sexual abuse and coercive control.
-This has aptly been labeled Post Separation Abuse.
+When there are children involved, the perpetrator sets their sights on the child(ren) to exert control and to terrorize the healthy parent.
+This abuse can look like legal, financial, physical, emotional, sexual abuse, and coercive control.
+This has aptly been labeled Post-Separation Abuse.
 (Feel free to download a copy of this Post Separation Abuse Wheel)

-However, as with things like Excel spreadsheets (reportedly), understanding predictable patterns helps us plan.
-Knowing what might be coming your way allows for time to plan, strategize and not be so blown off course when things happen.
+However, as with things like Excel spreadsheets, understanding predictable patterns helps us plan.
+Knowing what might be coming your way allows for time to plan, strategize, and not be so blown off course when things happen.
 And they will.

-Like having a tour guide to help you navigate the crazy back streets in a foreign country, find the best places to eat and translate the road signs, having someone to walk you in a high conflict divorce can be invaluable.
+Like having a tour guide to help you navigate the crazy back streets in a foreign country, find the best places to eat, and translate the road signs, having someone to walk you through a high-conflict divorce can be invaluable.

 “He has called me every name in the book.
 When I’m trying to find a certain email, I’ll search words like bitch or whore”